shuhkla/onpush/README.md

 In comparison to the default change detection strategy, using OnPush brings the following changes in change detection scheme:

-- Just like before, synchronous events will still invoke the change detection, but only on the component that triggered the event.
+- Synchronous events will still invoke a change detection cycle, but only on the component that triggered the event.
 Note that the change detection cycle can be propagated to children.
 - Change detection cycle is propagated to child components only if the bound input reference changes (immutability is the key here).
 - Asynchronous events *WILL NOT* invoke the change detection.